AmmarAMinhas/Zenpond/README.md

 - Possibly adding an optional webcam input mode for live capybara conversions.

 ## 👥 Team
-- **Kevin** – Created the initial AI model skeleton and understood how the models (Grounding SAM, DINO, and Stable Diffusion) worked together.
+- **Kevin** – Created the initial AI model skeleton and understood how the models (SAM, GroundingDINO, and Stable Diffusion) worked together.
 Refined pond logic, polished the UI, and developed the overall art style and visual experience.
 - **Ammar** – Built the initial GUI skeleton, refined backend code, and handled Flask integration.
 Managed the AI pipeline and ensured smooth communication between frontend and backend.
 - Powered by caffeine, ducks, capybara memes, and late-night debugging.